FourPhonon/FourPhonon/README.md

-# `FourPhonon`: An extension module of `ShengBTE` for computing four phonon anharmonicity
+# `FourPhonon`: An extension module to `ShengBTE` for computing four phonon anharmonicity

 ## Authors and references for `FourPhonon`: